 Join us for the second annual Pioneer Day at Silver Dollar City!

 Live out history on a guided tour of McHaffie's Homestead where students will experience a day in the life of a pioneer.
 Each student will receive a biography card of an actual child that was born and raised in the homestead.
 Learning stations will be set up to throughout the park to enlighten students with stories from the blacksmith, schoolmarm, weaver, general store workers and more.
-At the end of the journey students will discover how their child emerged into adulthood, how they provided for the family and ultimately what happened to them as grownups.
+At the end of the pioneer experience, students will discover how their child emerged into adulthood, how they provided for the family and ultimately what happened to them as grownups.

 This homestead is the actual cabin that was built on Swan Creek near present day Forsyth, Missouri.
 It was moved from its original location when the Corps of Engineers began the construction of the dams on the White River.
 It was reconstructed at Silver Dollar City becoming one of the original buildings.
 Here, it has been preserved to depict the pioneer experience in the Ozarks.

 Religion was a way of life for the pioneers in the Ozarks and continues to be a driving force in the region today.
-These early settlers has different religious backgrounds (Baptist, Methodist, Presbyterian, etc).
-Most communities has small "union" churches.
+These early settlers had different religious backgrounds (Baptist, Methodist, Presbyterian, etc).
+Most communities had small "union" churches.
 This meant that the people who settled here combined all of their religious practices into one community church.
 Because of this, religion in the Ozarks can look different than religion in other places.

 Oak Trail School